xclunderrated/Medal.Tv-debloater/README.md

 Made by **clu**.

 Strips the Medal.tv desktop app down to your clips.
-No ads, no Home/Discover/Quests pages — everything opens straight into your Library.
+No ads, no Home/Discover/Quests pages

 **Download:**  grab `Medal-Debloat.ps1` from the [latest release](https://github.com/xclunderrated/Medal.Tv-debloater/releases/latest).

 ## What you get